 Emergency payment scheme for casual staff

-Updated in relation to COVID-19 pandemic on 04 September 2020.
-This information will be reviewed on 14 September 2020, or earlier as required.
+Updated in relation to COVID-19 pandemic on 12 October 2020.
+This information will be reviewed as required.

 - Emergency payment in Auckland Region Alert Level 3

 - Emergency payment on application during Alert Level 2

 - Casual workers who are vulnerable and can't return to work